 Agata is a Social Science Research Assistant for ADREU.
 She conducts qualitative research, principally aimed at understanding clinician and patient perspectives on development and access to novel diagnostics for sexually transmitted infections.

 Laura is a Research Assistant and Study Coordinator for ADREU.
 She conducts basic and translational science research to develop novel technologies for detection of sexually transmitted infections and antimicrobial resistance.

-Emma is a Social Science Research Assistant for ADREU at St George’s University of London.
+Emma is an Research Assistant in epidemiology and clinical studies for ADREU at St George’s University of London.

 Claire is a Medical Research Council LID PhD student at St George's University of London.
 Her current research interests include the relationship between infectious diseases and the immune system, and the development of point of care testing devices; particularly in sexual health.